Interdependence: The Biological Imperative of Society

 This existence evolved without intention or plan, but that doesn’t mean that there is no optimal state, a range of conditions under which the system functions well.
 It also means that there is no “mistake.”
 The long, rigorous feedback loop of evolution results in stress-tested, stable systems.
 Persistently unstable systems don’t persist.
 Complexity however, tends to introduce fragility.
 But it is important to use this term in context.
 Human existence, interdependent with society, may seem “fragile” compared to the existence of bacteria.
 But it is resilient, adaptive (facilitated by the cognition it enables), and has demonstrated a capacity for continued development.
 If we were to infer any absolute morality in such an existence, it would be between stewardship vs abuse.
 Abuse undermines stability as well as optimal functionality.
 Stewardship – acknowledging the reality of human capacity, potential, actual need, and the actual environment – seeks coherent harmony with all the factors to facilitate as optimal an existence as possible.

-The Child as Alchemist: Our evolutionary advantage is our capacity for conceptual thinking.
-Following steps is one thing, but the human mind can see concepts then apply those to other contexts.
-Combining conceptual with procedural skill instruction, speeds and enhances mastery.
+The Child as Alchemist: Our evolutionary advantage is our capacity for higher-level cognition and learning.
 Ignoring this capacity, especially in educational and professional spheres, is like having a race car you only take out to buy groceries.

 This higher-level cognition, nor its capacity to recruit impulses, does not mature without structured development.
 It requires sustained feedback, correction, modeling, and shared attention, the steady calibration a solitary environment cannot easily provide.
 Also, as it matures, it depends on society in which to operate and continue to develop.
 Cognitive stagnation does not appear to be conducive to human wellbeing.
 Cognition and society are mutually stabilizing while fostering mutual nuanced development.
 The point is not that individuals cannot think alone, but that the kind of cognition that can track complex reality, updates, and coordinates under constraint is trained and reinforced inside a social environment that can provide repeated, structured learning across time.
 In a fundamental sense, society in some form is a biological imperative for us.